cdaringe/rad/assets/site/0005-manual.md

 export const tasks: Tasks = { compile, greet }
 ```

-command tasks are the only `'string'` inferface tasks. the associated command
+Command tasks are the only `'string'`ly defined tasks.
+The associated command
-will get executed by `rad` in a child process, a la `<your-shell> -c '<your-cmd>'`,
+will get executed by `rad` in a child process, a la `<your-shell> -c '<your-cmd>'`.
-e.g. `bash -c 'echo "hello, world!"'`.
+For example, `rad greet` would be executed via `bash -c 'echo "hello, world!"'`
+under the hood if you are using the `bash` shell.

+> ☝🏼Command tasks should tend to be _fast_.
+If the executed command is not fast, you may consider trying a function or make style task to speed things up, if feasible.

-#### function tasks
+#### Function tasks

-function tasks are the most capable of all tasks. all other task types internally get
+Function tasks are the most capable of all tasks.
+All other task types internally get
-transformed into a function task. to use function tasks, create a POJO with a
+transformed into a function task.
+To use function tasks, create a POJO with a
 `fn` key and function value. `fn` brings one argument--[`toolkit`](#toolkit)--that
 offers a nice suite of batteries for your convenience. ⚡️